UCL/MPHY0026/doc/background/definition.rst

 See: https://ncigt.org/amigo

-at the Ferenc Jolesz National Centre for Image-Guided Therapy, where Ferenc Jolesz is the author of :ref:`bookJolesz`.
+at the Ferenc Jolesz National Centre for Image-Guided Therapy.
+Ferenc Jolesz is also the author of :ref:`bookJolesz`.

 .. figure:: https://upload.wikimedia.org/wikipedia/commons/0/07/Hybrid_operating_theatre_gemelli_rome.jpg
   :alt: Hybrid operating room for cardiovascular surgery at Agostino Gemelli University Polyclinic in Rome
-  :width: 400
+  :width: 600

   Figure: "Hybrid operating room for cardiovascular surgery at Agostino Gemelli University Polyclinic in Rome", by Pfree2014, is licensed under `CC0`_.